Introduction

 - Read-only input (

-- Isolated filesystem (no access to host filesystem beyond input/output)
+- Isolated filesystem (no access to host beyond input/output)

 Error Handling